BYLAWS of the ELIOT NEIGHBORHOOD ASSOCIATION

 Section 2: Location.
 The registered office of ENA shall be located at an address within the boundaries of the area known as Eliot neighborhood as defined in Article I, Section 3 of these Bylaws, decided upon by the Board of Directors, hereinafter referred to as the Board of ENA.

 Section 3: Boundaries.
 The boundaries of the Eliot Neighborhood shall be: on the west, the midpoint of the Willamette River; on the south, the mid-line of N and NE Broadway Street; on the east, the mid-line of NE 7th Avenue; and on the north, from the mid-line of the Willamette River following the mid-line of the Fremont Bridge east to the intersections of the mid-line of N Fremont Street and N Vancouver Avenue and from there along the mid-line of Fremont to the intersection of NE 7th Avenue.
+These boundaries may not be modified unless the owners of all property in the area to be annexed or removed are contacted and invited to testify.

 ARTICLE II: Purpose